rranelli/rranelli.github.io/_drafts/writing-a-process-pool-in-bash.md

 ## Using a limited amount of processes

-Finally we get to the "pool" part.
+Finally, we get to the “pool” part.

 We need to bound the number of processes we run.
 If we were to give an input of 1000 lines to our `parallel` function we would fork 1000 processes right